postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 ![View Docs](https://assets.postman.com/postman-docs/view-docs.jpg)

-At the top, you will see if there was an environment shared with the documented collection, the sample code language, and the layout of the documentation.
-You can change the environment, language, and layout based on your needs.
+At the top, you will see any environment shared with the documented collection, the sample code language, and the layout of the documentation.
+You can change the environment, language, and layout.

 ![View Docs](https://assets.postman.com/postman-docs/Expanded+header+image+for+Viewing+docs.jpg)